 Recommended products

-Matsusada Precision provides advanced high-voltage power supplies for different detector applications, such as MCP for bias voltages applied several hundred volts to several kilovolts.
+Matsusada Precision provides advanced high-voltage power supplies for various detector applications, including those for MCPs, which require bias voltages ranging from several hundred volts to several kilovolts.